henask12/alx-pre_course/0x01-git/README.md

-new read me since my commit message is not correct one
+this read me file is now being updated from github repository not from git terminal